SargeyWargey/Homoothya/Story/Drafts/Archive_Reference/Chapter_01 copy.md

 "To meet my parents," he said.
 "They'll want to see the fine young man I've taken under my wing."

 I did not know what Ireland was.
 He showed me on a map—a green island across a vast ocean.
-So far from the land that would become Arizona it might as well have been the moon.
+So far from Arizona it might as well have been the moon.
 I tried to imagine getting on a ship and sailing across all that water to a place where everyone would be white and Irish and I would be even more alone than I already was.

 But Captain Burns was excited about it, so I tried to be excited too.

 "You'll like it there," he said.
 "Green hills, soft rain.
 Nothing like this desert."

 The desert.
 He said it as if it were a barren place, a hard place, a place to escape from.
 He did not know how the desert blooms after rain, how the saguaros hold water in their flesh, how the shade of a palo verde can save your life in summer.
-He did not know that the desert was home, that it was beautiful, that it had fed the Yavapai for thousands of years.
+He did not know that the desert was home, that it was beautiful, that it had fed my people for thousands of years.

 But I did not tell him that.
 I just nodded and said, "Yes, sir.
 It sounds wonderful."